Pinge: Collapse

 Pingen were also caused by the mining of a lode near the surface that was not properly supported.
 When a deposit is exploited through underground mining, there are pressures and strains along the hanging walls.
 Over time, the hanging wall slips along the tear line into the mine cavity.
-Pingen are mining sink-holes covering a small area.
-But just like the continual, large-scale subsidence caused by large-scale mining at great depths, the overburden of mines near the surface collapses at regular intervals along a tear line.
+Pingen are mining sinkholes covering a small area.
+But like the continual, large-scale subsidence caused by large-scale mining at great depths, the overburden of mines near the surface collapses at regular intervals along a tear line.
 This subsidence of the strata is usually accompanied by an audible mining shockwave (Bergschlag).
 The actual shape of the Pinge is primarily determined by the different rock formations.
 In addition, the shape and appearance of Pingen is influenced by their age.
 A Pinge which is only shallow and only gently shaped over its entire surface is usually older than a Pinge with sharp contours.

 How quickly an underground cavity near the surface collapses is dependent on various factors.
 Key criteria are the depth and the stability of the overburden.
 The depth of the Pinge is essentially determined by the size of the cavity created.
-If larger voids are created at less depth as in the mining technique known as Tummelbau ("underground pit mining"), the Pinge can be several metres deep.
+If larger voids are created at less depth as in the mining technique known as Tummelbau, the Pinge can be several metres deep.
 This sort of mining damage is particularly problematic if it occurs in a populated area.

 Schachtpinge

-A Schachtpinge ("shaft pinge") is a particular type of Pinge caused by the collapsing of old surface mineshafts.
-Especially in the early days of mining, very many smaller mineshafts were sunk.
+A Schachtpinge is a particular type of Pinge caused by the collapsing of old surface mineshafts.
+Especially in the early days of mining, many smaller mineshafts were sunk.
 The shafts were predominantly lined with mine timber.
 Only in rare cases was natural stone, brick or concrete used for this purpose.
 If these wells were then abandoned, the wooden lining rotted over the years, fell away and then the pit collapsed, leading to the formation of a Schachtpinge.
 The diameter and depth of a Schachtpinge depends on the size of the shafts, and whether the shaft had been filled in and the quality of the infill.
 Another cause for the emergence of a Schachtpinge was so-called Duckelbau mining.
 In this type of mining, the overburden in the area of the shaft usually collapsed very quickly, because ore was dug out just a few metres below the surface and, in most cases, not in solid rock.